dftbplus/dftbplus/INSTALL.rst

 |               |                      |             |                  |     |
 +---------------+----------------------+-------------+------------------+-----+

-All builds use ARPACK-NG 3.7, ELSI 2.6.1 and PLUMED 2.5.
+All builds are also tested with the optional ARPACK-NG 3.7, ELSI 2.6.1 and PLUMED 2.5 libraries.

 Notes: